 My training schedule was supposed to be on July 29-30, but due to some unavoidable circumstance, my training was canceled.
 Knowledgehut was really very helpful in assisting me find another slot (at no extra cost).
 I initially wanna do it during the weekend, but that would mean I will be exhausted.
 I still pushed through with the weekday class, although the timezone was really a challenge.
 The trainer will be in Lisbon, so the time frame for Tokyo will be 4pm-12mn.
 This means more time for me to sleep in the morning.
 Lol.

 Our trainer, Michel Goldenberg, was really great.
 You should check out some of his training classes and take it.
 He is one of the few people who got certified during the early days of Scrum.
 His wide array of experience also backs it up.
-It was nice that in one of the breaks, when you knew that my timezone was Tokyo, we talked a lot of things about his Japan life.
-Some of which I won’t disclose.
+It was nice that in one of the breaks, when he knew that my timezone was Tokyo, we talked a lot of things about his Japan life.
 He also emphasized that the the certification is not the focus of the training, it’s the individuals and interactions that is more important.
 Some organizations can offer you to take the certification without attending classes, but that defeats the purpose I guess of the Agile Manifesto.
 What do you think?

 After finishing the course, I was waiting for the exam link via email because I wanna take the exam immediately.
 It was already past 12mn, and I got hungry.
 I went out and ate at the nearby 24-hour Matsuya.
 And since I’ve been inside the house all day, I decided to cycling around the neighborhood with my folding bike.
 Ah, the breath of fresh night time air.